-Existing Program Revised Program (Insert existing program language) (Identify deletions by strike-through and Master of Arts in Education: Special highlight additions.)
-Education for Teacher Leaders: Master of Arts in Education: Special Moderate and Severe Disabilities, Ref.
-Education for Teacher Leaders: Moderate #0438 and Severe Disabilities, Ref. #0438 Admission Requirement: (Criteria vary, Admission Requirement: (Criteria vary, depending on the student's undergraduate depending on the student's institution and GPA): undergraduate institution and GPA): The Exceptional Education program area The Exceptional Education program area a offers courses and experiences for the offers courses and experiences for the advanced preparation of Exceptional advanced preparation of Exceptional Education teachers in Moderate and Education teachers in Moderate and Severe Disabilities and for those seeking Severe Disabilities and for those seeking additional certification in Moderate and additional certification in Moderate and Severe Disabilities who already hold LBD Severe Disabilities. certification.
-Teaching certificate in Exceptional Teaching certificate in Exceptional Education statement of eligibility with their applications.
-2. Applicants who completed their initial certification program at another Kentucky institution with at least a 2.75 GPA for all previous coursework (undergraduate and previous coursework (undergraduate and graduate) must have or be eligible for a teaching certificate and must submit a copy of the certificate or statement of eligibility with their applications.
+Existing Program Revised Program (Insert existing program language) (Identify deletions by strike-through and highlight Master of Arts in Education: Special Education for additions.)
+Teacher Leaders: Moderate and Severe Master of Arts in Education: Special Education for Disabilities, Ref. #0438 Teacher Leaders: Moderate and Severe Disabilities, Ref. #0438 Adminsion Descriptores anti-Criteria comunidad and adding Advision Business (Citation of Advisor) Admission Requirement: (Criteria vary, depending Admission Requirement: (Criteria vary, depending on the student's undergraduate institution and GPA): on the student's undergraduate institution and GPA): The Exceptional Education program area offers The Exceptional Education program area offers courses and experiences for the advanced courses and experiences for the advanced preparation of Exceptional Education teachers in preparation of Exceptional Education teachers in Moderate and Severe Disabilities and for those Moderate and Severe Disabilities and for those seeking additional certification in Moderate and seeking additional certification in Moderate and Severe Disabilities.
+Severe Disabilities who already hold LBD - Tanahina sautificata in Eventional Teaching certificate in Exceptional certification.
+Education MSD must be submitted or certification.Teaching certificate in Exceptional Education MSD must be submitted or Teaching certificate in Exceptional Education MSD must be submitted or statement of eligibility with their Teaching certificate in Exceptional Education MSD or Exceptional Education LBD Education MSD must be submitted or statement of eligibility with their applications.
+Teaching certificate in Exceptional Education MSD or Exceptional Education LBD must be submitted or statement of eligibility Education MSD must be submitted or statement of eligibility with their applications.
+2. Applicants who completed their initial Teaching certificate in Exceptional Education MSD or Exceptional Education LBD must be submitted or statement of eligibility with their applications.
+Education MSD must be submitted or statement of eligibility with their applications.
+2. Applicants who completed their initial certification program at another Kentucky Teaching certificate in Exceptional Education MSD or Exceptional Education LBD must be submitted or statement of eligibility with their applications.
+Applicants who completed their initial previous coursework (undergraduate and teaching certificate and must submit a copy of the certificate or statement of eligibility with their applications.